 There’s nothing worse than sitting down to write your blog post and finding yourself completely devoid of ideas.

 Trying to think of something to write, without any prior research or thought, is going to put you in an awkward situation because you are losing time trying to come up with the perfect idea.

 The solution is to have a publishing calendar and a list of ideas that you've written down and accumulated.
 Whether you are a new blogger or a company CEO who wants to establish a web presence for their business, having a publishing calendar solves many problems and leads to a higher content quality.

 For the modern-day digital marketer, you can substitute the gig itinerary with the days and dates you want to publish a new article – that’s easy to do you, you can use google calendar for that.

 As for the content – I like to use Microsoft OneNote to record all the ideas I get, and over time it builds up a list of article ideas that I’ll never run out of.

 You can use OneNote on your PC, Mobile and Tablet and synchronise so that your new ideas are always available.

-Make a Notebook in OneNote for your website or project.
+Make a Notebook in OneNote for your eCommerce website builder project.
 I have a notebook for personal reminders like shopping lists and reading lists where I save interesting looking things for browsing time.
 This is the default notebook where "quick notes" are saved to.
 If you are out walking the dogs and inspiration strikes, then it's easy to make a quick voice note and remember the idea.
 Sometimes ideas come at you thick and fast just as you are going to sleep, so it's very useful to make voice notes and not worry that you are going to forget the idea.